SRV-YouSoRandom/EduBoost/README.md

     *   Navigate to the "SQL Editor" section.
     *   Open the `docs/supabase_setup.sql` file from this project.
     *   Copy the entire content of the SQL file.
     *   Paste it into the Supabase SQL Editor and click "Run".
-This will create the necessary tables and set up basic structures.
-    *   **Row Level Security (RLS):** The SQL script includes commented-out RLS policies.
-For a production application with user authentication, you should:
-        1. Enable RLS for each table in the Supabase Dashboard (Authentication > Policies for each table).
-        2. Uncomment and adapt the RLS policies in `supabase_setup.sql` to match your authentication setup, ensuring users can only access their own data.
-        3. If you are testing without user authentication (using the `anon` key for all operations), you might need to initially set more permissive RLS policies or temporarily disable RLS for the tables. **This is not recommended for production.**
+This will:
+        *   Create the necessary tables: `institutions`, `content_ideas`, `gmb_optimizations`, `local_seo_strategies`, and `performance_marketing_strategies`.
+        *   Set up foreign key relationships with cascade delete (e.g., deleting an institution will also delete its associated strategies).
+        *   Create a function and triggers to automatically update `updated_at` timestamps.
+        *   Enable Row Level Security (RLS) on all created tables.
+        *   Apply permissive RLS policies for the `anon` role, allowing full CRUD access. **These policies are intended for initial development and must be tightened when user authentication is implemented.**

+5.  **Understanding Row Level Security (RLS):**
+    *   The `supabase_setup.sql` script enables RLS and sets up initial permissive policies for development purposes (allowing anonymous users full access).
+This is crucial for the application to function correctly with the `anon` key before full user authentication is in place.
+    *   **For Production:** When you implement user authentication, you **MUST** replace these permissive `anon` policies with stricter policies that scope data access to the authenticated user (e.g., `auth.uid() = user_id`).
+Examples and notes for this are included as comments at the end of the `supabase_setup.sql` script.

-5.  **Run the Genkit development server (for AI features):**
+6.  **Run the Genkit development server (for AI features):**
     In a separate terminal:
     ```bash
     npm run genkit:dev